 GOOD

-- Iterations are time-boxed.
-You need to plan in details for 2-4 weeks of work.
-It is much, much easier than a planning a year long project.
+• Iterations are time-boxed.
+You need to plan in detail for 2-4 weeks of work.
+It is much, much easier than planning a year-long project.

-- Relative complexity estimation.
-In Scrum, development team estimates the complexity of a task.
+• Relative complexity estimation.
+In Scrum, the development team estimates the complexity of a task.

-- Number of Role and Responsibilities is small.
-There just a few roles in Scrum.
+• Number of Role and Responsibilities is small.
+There are just a few roles in Scrum.
 It is easy to control work

-- Short feedback loop.
-Product Owner provides feedback on the progress and current state of a product every iteration.
+• Short feedback loop.
+The Product Owner provides feedback on the progress and current state of a product at every iteration.
 Change Requests are obsolete in general.
 Therefore, you will have less amount of conflicts with a customer.
 His expectations can be closely managed.

 DIFFICULT

-- Scrum (Development) Team.
-Characteristics of the development team are very demanding.
+• Scrum (Development) Team.
+The characteristics of the development team are very demanding.
 Team members should be self-organizing.
-Which means they should be well motivated as well as proficient, cross-functional and mature.
+This means they should be well-motivated as well as proficient, cross-functional, and mature.
 They all should be comfortable and willing to work on all aspects of product development.

-- It is hard to safeguard Scrum Values Scrum requires coaching of Scrum values.
+• It is hard to safeguard Scrum Values.
+Scrum requires coaching of Scrum values.
 In fact, it means that a Scrum Master should be good at sales.
 He must be able to explain why Scrum is the right approach.
-Moreover, he should ensure that customer understands why he should follow Scrum prescriptions all the way.
+Moreover, he should ensure that the customer understands why he should follow Scrum prescriptions all the way.

 Kanban